Outreach - Kavli Institute for Systems Neuroscience

 Popular science communication demands a translation of both complexity, language and dissemination form, without compromising central scientific aspects.
 By explaining scientific relationships in a straight-forward language and contextualizing scientific facts within issues of public interest and concern, our scientists aim at not only translating information and facts into publicly accessible knowledge and understanding, but also at providing a vocabulary that allows the broader public to engage in and join discourses about local and global issues that involve both risks and benefits, and in which every citizen is a stakeholder.

-These insights represent the fundament upon which the institute's communication plan is built.
+These insights represent the fundament for the institute's public outreach activities and science communication plan.

-Into Whiteness is the story of how your ability to find your way in the environment and to remember your history, arise from activity in neural circuits deep within your brain.
+Into Whiteness is a story of how your ability to find your way in the environment and to remember your history, arise from activity in neural circuits deep within your brain.
 It is also the story of what happens when these neurons that underpin memory and navigation start dying in Alzheimer’s disease.
-Lear more about Into Whiteness
+Learn more about Into Whiteness

 New York Times A Sense of Where You Are